 how we praise the beauty and grieve the losses.

 There is a spirit search, and a longing in the words.
 One reviewer said, “Every song is some kind of call to action.”
 And as well there are some exciting supporting musicians recorded here; Ani DiFranco plays on Come on Rain and sings on Shape of Your Sorrow!
 Ani’s drummer and bass player, Terrence Higgins and Todd Sickafoose, appear on most tracks, and supah lady drummer Janelle Burdell plays for Come on Rain.

 Producer Mike “Nappy” Napolitano perfectly honors this Folkgoddess’s sound between solo acoustic, acappella, and full acoustic band mixes.

 The fabulous and accomplished singer-songwriter Alice DiMicele performs backing vocals on tracks 2, 3, 6, 7, & 10.

 Great West Coast festival-star guitarist Al Torre plays on Eagle Feather, Raven and Open Road.
-Max Ribner, horn man for Nahko and Medicine for the People, plays in the horn section on Baby Loves Love.
+Max Ribner, horn man for Nahko and Medicine for the People, established the horn section on Baby Loves Love.

 This is Diane’s wise womyn album.
 She’s making it at the ripe age of nifty fifty and including a couple of songs 15 years or so in the repertoire.

 Open Road refers not so much to a musician’s tour schedule, but rather to antique peoples who lived nomadically, with animals, moving with the seasons, with music, rich artistry, and magic.

 The opening song, Rogue River Highway calls out to honor the refugees with a healing spell in which the highway along our Southern Oregon Rogue River becomes a band of light around the globe, leading and protecting the people on their ways to new homes.